808 Royal Avenue

 How will this building serve the community other than students and staff at douglas college?
 Will there be public washrooms available to the general public?
 Free wifi?
 Public access to food courts etc?

-NOTTrevor asked 9 months ago
+NOTTrevor asked over 1 year ago

 Thank you for your question.
 The Douglas College project at 808 Royal Avenue proposes a number of community benefits in line with the Council’s 2023-2026 Strategic Priorities Plan, the Official Community Plan, and the Economic Development Plan.
 These include, but are not limited to: